amyngb/100-days-of-code/log.md

 **Thoughts**: Definitely dropping the Python course for now.
 I can always come back to it when I'm not working 55 hours/week...Also, I want to master JavaScript before I learn my second language.
 As a foreign languages teacher, I definitely understand that a second foreign language becomes much easier to learn after mastering a first.
 (Of course, I also understand that there is not exact equivalency between spoken langauges and programming languages, but this analogy makes sense to me...:-)

 **Link(s) to work**: https://www.freecodecamp.com/amyngb

+### Day 5: June 17, 2017

+**Today's Progress**: Solved the "Seek and Destroy"

+**Thoughts**: Playing with JavaScript's array.filter() on Free Code Camp.
+I had to look at a couple of solutions for this problem, and after reading that code, I was able to create my own solution.
+I also learned about prototypes and the argument function here: https://www.reddit.com/r/FreeCodeCamp/comments/3x85sh/clarification_on_syntax_for_creating_an_array_fo/cy2ffbp/

+**Link(s) to work**: https://www.freecodecamp.com/amyngb